NIFU-NO/saros/cran-comments.md

 0 errors | 0 warnings | 2 notes

 -   Spellchecked.
-URLs will be valid upon release of saros.base.
--   See submission of 'saros' for response to Beni
+-   See submission of 'saros' for response to Beni regarding saros.base and saros